 |Ring Doorbell 3||2.4 Ghz or 5 Ghz WiFi||$179|

 |Ring Doorbell 3 Plus||2.4 Ghz or 5 Ghz WiFi||$199|

 |Ring Doorbell 4||2.4 Ghz or 5 Ghz WiFi||$199|

 As you can see from the table, all but the relatively expensive ‘Elite’ model (which is Power over Ethernet) use wireless.

 This means that the Ring Doorbell captures video when someone walks to your door (motion activated) or clicks your doorbell, and then this video footage is sent over WiFi to your internet router.

 From here, the video footage is sent to Ring’s servers ‘in the cloud’.
 They will then notify you via your mobile phone and/or your Echo devices, and you can answer straight away (e.g. if someone is at the door) or view the footage later (if it’s just some recorded motion footage which has piqued your interest).

-Ring doorbells do not have any local storage, meaning that all recorded video must be sent straight to Ring’s servers – otherwise it will simply be lost.
+Ring doorbells do not have any local storage (unless you have the Alarm Pro and the Ring Protect Pro plan), meaning that all recorded video must be sent straight to Ring’s servers – otherwise it will simply be lost.